Loway/QueueMetricsHowTos/QueueMetricsInstall.md

 ### 4.2 QueueMetrics configuration

-If you have a single Asterisk server and have not modified the PARTITION value in the Qloader configuration add (or, if exists, modify), in the configuration.properties file, the following values:
+If you have a single Asterisk server and have not modified the TOKEN (partition) value in the Uniloader configuration add (or, if exists, modify), in the configuration.properties file, the following values:

     default.queue_log_file=sql:P001
     callfile.dir=tcp:admin:password@ip-address